francescotorregrossa/deep-reinforcement-learning-nanodegree/p1-navigation/README.md

 ### Train an agent from scratch

 You can also use `main.py` to train a new agent.
 Again, if you want to change the configuration you have to update [this line](https://github.com/francescotorregrossa/deep-reinforcement-learning-nanodegree/blob/8932c0b02bab125234bd3484c723549c89395b3b/p1-navigation/main.py#L54-L55).
-You'll find other clssses and functions in the `code/` folder.
+You'll find other classes and functions in the `code/` folder.
 The report also contains useful functions for plotting results with `matplotlib`.

 ```bash
 python main.py -t